 Mathematical concepts and theories in algebra and geometry.
 Credits earned may be applied toward meeting the CCSF High School Diploma requirements in Area E: Mathematics.

-A course designed for students to develop reading and critical thinking skills.
+A course designed for students to develop reading and critical thinking skills and to explore diverse cultural values.
 Credits earned may be applied toward meeting the CCSF High School Diploma requirements in Area C: Humanities or English.

 This course focuses on the common elements among all faith and the historical development and core beliefs of major religions of the world: Hinduism, Buddhism, Judaism, Christianity, Islam, Shintoism, Daoism, and Sikism.